IU-PR/Capstone_project/content/docs/2024/ATS/week1.md

 1. ***Use Case: Novice Trader's Learning Journey:***

-   * **User Profile:** A novice trader eager to delve into automated trading but lacking extensive experience.
+   * **User Profile:** A novice trader is eager to delve into automated trading but lacks an extensive experience.
    * **Challenge:** Limited knowledge and understanding of automated trading systems, seeking a platform to facilitate learning and participation.
    * **Solution:** Utilized the open-source aspect of the platform to access public developments and contribute ideas, accelerating learning and fostering a sense of community involvement.
 Leveraged personalized implementation services to tailor the software to individual trading style, resulting in enhanced satisfaction and performance.
 Utilized real-time analysis feature for informed decision-making.
    * **Outcome:** Experienced accelerated learning curve, increased confidence, and improved trading performance, becoming an active participant in the trading community.